Iris-Smok/JoyfulBookstore-PP5/README.md

 The target audience for 'JoyfulBookstore' are:

-- parents, relatives or friends who would like to buy books or other materials for their children/friends
+- parents, relatives or friends who would like to buy books children/friends
 - children age 0 - 18

 These users will be looking for:
 - An informative website, with information that is easy-to-find & concise
-- A website that offers children's books and other materials
+- A website that offers children's books
-- Ability to view & purchase books and other materials that are for sale
+- Ability to view & purchase books that are for sale
 - Ability to make a user account in order to see billing history, make whish list and write reviews
 - A way to sign up for the bookstore newsletter